generic-ebpf/generic-ebpf/README.md

 - ebpf.ko: Kernel module for ebpf library
 - ebpf-dev.ko: Kernel module for ebpf character device
 - libebpf.so: User space library for ebpf
-- libgbpf.a: Library for interacting with various eBPF systems including Linux's native eBPF
+- libgbpf.a: Library for interacting with various eBPF systems

 Please load or link them.